linkedin/venice/docs/ops_guide/repush.md

 data in other DCs.

 ## Repush Configuration
-The following Venice Push Job config ise used to enable Repush functionality:
+The following Venice Push Job config is used to enable Repush functionality:
 ```
 source.kafka = true
 ```